Our good friends at thrall.com define going green as:

 Add motor-driven shades along with an app to control them, and you will be the remote master of your interior environment.

 If you have one of these, you are definitely living in the dark ages of HVAC controls (if so, maybe it’s time to consult the experts).
 Inside that round dial-type thermostat is a tightly wound spring and a mercury-filled glass bulb.
 The spring expands or contracts depending upon your home’s temperature, and that action causes the mercury ball to complete or disconnect a circuit—either turning on or turning off your furnace or AC.
 This is manual HVAC management its worst, and you need to get a smart app-connected programmable thermostat that will allow you to log in settings and make adjustments from wherever you are—even on the beach!

 Motion detectors started the smart app security bandwagon, and now you can use inexpensive cameras inside and outside of your home so that you can view exactly what is going on.

-It’s a digital world now, and if you want to same time, energy and money you’ll get smart quickly.
+It’s a digital world now, and if you want to save time, energy, and money you’ll get smart quickly.
 Of course, do your research, but with a little time and effort, your eco-friendliness will translate to real environmental change.